 The whimsical waterfront holiday installation has dining, entertainment, Christmas trees, games, activities, heated glasshouses and lights displays, all with breathtaking views of NYC.

-Jenkinson’s Aquarium, Pt.
+Jenkinson’s Boardwalk, Pt.
 Pleasant

 SHINE BRIGHT AT HUDSON YARDS PRESENTED BY WELLS FARGO